News from Discover partners in Africa

 - BioGardens in Kasese and Jaford in Nyirivu are projects in regions that have suffered drought.
 The DRIP project in the UK and the Uganda Water Project in the USA are willing to provide their labour free of charge to install rainwater catchment tanks.
 Each tank in Kasese costs 60 GBP.
 We aim to provide 50 such tanks.
 So far we have raised money for 16 tanks.
 Read more.

-- Eric Kihuluka and the Mikwano Project in Kaliro, Uganda, for their work in schools.
+- Eric Kihuluka and the Mikwano Project in Kaliro, Uganda, for their work of improving levels of nutrition, hygiene and general welfare in the entire Kaliro District.
+They are strongly supported by the local king and clan chiefs.

 - The Kasese Network in Uganda for their programme of training farmers in drought resistant agriculture.